Jennifer Mirabile, Senior Human Resources Programs Coordinator

 Moss Street Children’s Center

-This program accepts children who are between the ages of three months and eleven years.
+This program accepts children who are between the ages of three months and 11 years.
+Priority for child-care services is given to enrolled students.
 It is described more fully under Erb Memorial Union in this section of the catalog.

 Vivian Olum Child Development Center